zalbia/restaurant-reservation/README.md

   reservations instead of managing a guest entity.
   - In a bigger system, guest IDs would just be provided.
 - Limited logging only for client-friendly error messages for the API, and appropriate response status codes.
-- Create an exception hierarchy for customer booking.
+- Created an exception hierarchy for internal customer booking errors.
+  - These runtime errors are allowed to bubble up to the web layer and handled accordingly.

 ## Assumptions Made